Co-founders & Board of Directors

 General Partner, NeoNet Capital LLC.

 Priti is a successful entrepreneur and as a partner at NeoNet she focuses on investing on companies that translate groundbreaking science into innovative products.
-Over the years NeoNet has partnered with incredible entrepreneurs in fields ranging from healthcare analytics to energy efficiency.
-Prior to NeoNet, she was a founding team member at technology startups in the telecom and internet space.
-Priti holds six patents with additional pending.
-Priti is always striving to give back to the community and serves as an advisor to the Museum of Science, Boston.
-Together with her husband, she has supported several research projects and endowed two chaired professorships at Rensselaer Polytechnic Institute to research and develop ultra-low-cost innovative products to improve the quality of life in rural areas, globally.
+Over the years NeoNet has collaborated with visionary founders across sectors ranging from healthcare analytics to energy efficiency.
+Before NeoNet, she was a founding team member at technology startups in the telecom and internet industries.
+She holds six patents.
+Priti earned her M.S. in Administration from Boston College, and a Graduate Certificate in Finance from Harvard University.

 Dr. J. Amaranath Govindan

-Chief Scientific Officer
+Co-founder and Chief Scientific Officer

-J earned his Ph.D. in Genetics and Molecular Biology from Vanderbilt University.
-His postdoctoral research in Professor Ruvkun's lab at MGH / Harvard Medical School includes four years of research on the microbiome.
+J earned his Ph.D. in Genetics and Molecular Biology from Vanderbilt University, followed by eight years postdoctoral research in Professor Ruvkun's lab at Massachusetts General Hospital / Harvard Medical School.
+During this time, J dedicated four years to researching the microbiome.
 His work has focused specifically on identifying molecular mechanisms that are involved in host physiology, metabolism, and aging.
-He has pioneered in the identification and characterization of genetic pathways involved in the host as well as microbes.
-J has 11 publications in high impact journals including Nature Cell Biology, Current Biology, Developmental Biology, and PNAS.

 Dr. Elam Jayamani

-Chief Technology Officer
+Co-founder and Chief Technology Officer

-Elam completed his Ph.D. from Max-Planck Institute in Germany in the area of anaerobic microbiology.
-His Ph.D. research was focused on the metabolic pathways leading to short chain fatty acids production (metabolites) in anaerobic bacteria.
-In his postdoctoral research at Professor Ruvkun’s lab at MGH / Harvard Medical School, Elam isolated the microbes that have evolved to target specific host pathways, to benefit the host’s physiology and metabolism.
-Elam has over 20 publications in high impact journals including Nature Cell Biology, PNAS, Journal of Bacteriology, and Antimicrobial Agents and Chemotherapy.
+Elam completed his Ph.D. from Max-Planck Institute in Germany, specializing in anaerobic microbiology.
+His doctoral research was focused on the metabolic pathways leading to short chain fatty acid production (metabolites) in anaerobic bacteria.
+In his four years of postdoctoral work at Professor Ruvkun’s lab at MGH / Harvard Medical School, he isolated the microbes that have evolved to target specific host pathways, to benefit the host’s physiology and metabolism.

 Zachary Gund